24 Shocking Employee Onboarding Statistics in 2023 - Oak Engage

 If you’re struggling with where to start, we’ve put together an HR Onboarding Checklist with everything you need to get your planning off to the best possible start.

 Before a new hire’s first day, HR should make sure everything is ready and that includes replying to any queries or questions the new employee might have.
-If they feel like they’re being swept under the rug before they’ve started the role, they will likely already have negative connotations of your business.
+If they don't receive responses to queries, this can lead to insecurity about their starting, and negative initial feelings about a company.

 employee onboarding statistics infographic on effectiveness of onboarding process, employee report, hires willing to stay, career paths